loopwerk/loopwerk.io/content/articles/2016-07-13-one-weekend-with-android.md

+---
+tags: review
+---

 # My one weekend with Android
-- tags: review

----

 A while ago I decided to get an Android smartphone.
 Sounds like a very simple decision right, but as somewhat of an Apple fanboy for many years, I kind of shocked myself with this decision.

 It all started with my desire to buy a smartwatch, and the choice between an Apple Watch or one of the many Android Wear watches.
 Not really a contest - the Apple Watch is too expensive, too square, doesn’t have an always-on screen, is slow, you can’t install custom watch faces, etc etc. So I decided to buy the [Huawei Watch](http://www.gethuawei.com/huawei-watch) in silver with a black leather band, got it on sale for 250 euros.
 Come on Apple, you really have to do a lot better to get me to buy yours.